Fire Fighting

 Dismantling:-

-1. Remove the distant piece, fitted between the pump and motor coupling after removing both motor and pump side coupling bolts and discs.
+1. Remove the distant piece, fitted between the pump and motor coupling after removing both motor and pump side coupling bolts and discs.2.
+Remove cooling connections to mechanical seal.

 3.Remove casing top cover bolts.
 Once casing cover bolts are removed, pump assembly is free to remove from place along with shaft, bearing housing, bearing, mechanical seal, impeller and impeller shaft with sleeve.